AlexeyChernenkoNexGenT/linkedin-data-scraper/README.md

 ## Prerequisites

+1.  install node.js and yarn
-1.  run `install-dependencies.sh` to install script's dependencies
+1.  run `yarn install` to install script's dependencies

 ## How to run the script